 BS, Athletic Training & Health and Physical Education, West Chester State College, 1982

-Dr. Paula Sammarone Turocy, LAT, ATC is the Director of the University's Pre-Medical and Health Professions Programs and is a senior RSHS faculty member and Associate Professor in the Department of Athletic Training.
+Dr. Paula Sammarone Turocy, LAT, ATC is serving as Interim Dean in the John G. Rangos, Sr. School of Health Sciences.
+Dr. Turocy is also the Director of the University's Pre-Medical and Health Professions Programs and is a senior RSHS faculty member and Associate Professor in the Department of Athletic Training.
 As one of the three founding faculty of the athletic training education program, she served as that program's first Program Director and first Department Chair, stepping down from that position after 21 years of service in 2013.
 Dr. Turocy also was the inaugural Anna L. Rangos Rizakus Endowed Chair of Health Sciences and Ethics for the John G. Rangos, Sr. School of Health Sciences.
 Dr. Turocy received her doctorate in education with an emphasis in medical curriculum from the University of Virginia.
 While at the University of Virginia, she also served as the Administrative Assistant to the Associate Dean of Education and Doctoral Fellow in the Office of Admissions.
 Prior to her work at the University of Virginia, Dr. Turocy received her master's degree from Michigan State University where she also served as a graduate assistant, and her Bachelor of Science degree with teaching certification (K-12) from West Chester State College.
 She has held academic appointments at the Old Dominion University, University of Pittsburgh, Eastern Kentucky University and Penn State University-Scranton.
 In addition to her academic experience, Dr. Turocy has done over one hundred and fifty professional presentations and has a number of professional publications, including serving as the lead author on the NATA Position Statement on Safe Weight Loss and Maintenance Practices in Sport and Exercise.

 In addition to her extensive experience as an educator and an administrator, Dr. Turocy brings with her a wealth of "hands on" clinical experience as an athletic trainer and health care professional.
 Dr. Turocy was the Head Athletic Trainer for volleyball, swimming and diving, and gymnastics at the University of Pittsburgh; Head Women's Athletic Trainer and Assistant Athletic Trainer responsible for the athletes participating in football and basketball at Eastern Kentucky University; and Head Athletic Trainer at East Lansing High School in Michigan.
 She also worked as a member of the US Olympic Medical Staff for the World University Games in Zagreb, Yugoslavia in 1987; the US Olympic Festival in 1986; and was a member of the US Olympic Committee's Elite Athletic Sports Medicine Network.
 Dr. Turocy also participated in graduate and undergraduate student athletic training experiences at Michigan State University, where she provided care for members of the football and gymnastics teams and was an intern at the Michigan State Sports Medicine Clinic, and assisted with the care of the athletes on West Chester's football, basketball, soccer, wrestling, lacrosse, swimming, and baseball teams.
 Her other health care experience includes working as a corporate health educator for an HMO in Pennsylvania.
 Dr. Turocy currently serves as a consultant to the Duquesne University Department of Athletics providing expertise and assistance with patients needing services such as nutrition, weight management, manual therapy, sacroiliac and spine evaluation and treatment.